Climate Change Concerns Higher in the Northeast, West U.S.

 In California, the story begins in 2011, when then-Assemblyman Ben Hueso filed his first bill to explore the creation of a state bank.
 The bill, which was for a blue-ribbon committee to do a feasibility study, sailed through both legislative houses and seemed to be a go.
 That is, until Gov. Jerry Brown vetoed it, not on grounds that he disapproved of the concept, but because he said we did not need another blue-ribbon committee.
 The state had a banking committee that could review the matter in-house.
 Needless to say, nothing was heard of the proposal after that.

-So when now-Sen. Hueso filed SB 528 earlier this year, he went straight for setting up a […]
+So when now-Sen. Hueso filed SB 528 earlier this year, he went straight for setting up a state […]

 Read the Full Article